J.D. Davis Player Props: Giants vs. Pirates

-J.D.
-Davis is available when the San Francisco Giants take on Rich Hill and the Pittsburgh Pirates at PNC Park Friday at 7:05 PM ET.
+On Saturday, J.D.
+Davis (batting .184 in his past 10 games) and the San Francisco Giants play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 7:05 PM ET.

-He returns to action for the first time since July 9, when he went 1-for-4 with a home run and an RBI against the Rockies.
+In his last game he had a hitless performance (0-for-4) against the Pirates.

 J.D.
 Davis Game Info & Props vs. the Pirates